 Latin Grammys go on after green carpet rainout

-The stars of Latin music, undeterred by a torrential rainstorm that shut down the green carpet, gathered to award Carlos Vives with song of the year for “Volvi a Nacer” at the Latin Grammys in Las Vegas.
+The stars of Latin music, undeterred by a torrential rainstorm that shut down the green carpet, gathered to award Carlos Vives three Latin Grammys including song of the year for “Volvi a Nacer” in Las Vegas.

 The telenovela star turned vallenato revivalist performed the song while dancers in traditional Colombian “pollera colora” dresses waved their skirts to the delight of the audience at the 14th annual awards show Thursday night.

 Vives dedicated the award “to all the children of Latin America because they have made this song even bigger.
 And of course, to my country, Colombia.”